-The value of personalized instruction has been long recognized for not only fostering technical competence, but mastery of skills and an independence of thought and action.
-Sydney Finkelstein, author of Superbosses (2016), writes about how managers emphasize on-going, intensive one-on-one tutoring of their direct reports.
+The value of personalized instruction has been long recognized for not only fostering technical competence but mastery of skills and independence of thought and action.
+Sydney Finkelstein, the author of Superbosses (2016), writes about how managers emphasize ongoing, intensive one-on-one tutoring of their direct reports.
 Their teaching was informal and organic, flowing out of the tasks at hand.
-Commonly used techniques by what Finkelstein calls the “Teacher-Leader” include questioning, role-modelling and targeted advice.
+Commonly used techniques by what Finkelstein calls the “Teacher-Leader” include questioning, role-modeling and targeted advice.

 Sharing Learnings with others

 Singapore-based DBS bank set out to create a learning environment that sparks employees’ curiosity.
 One notable initiative has been their GANDALF scholars initiative, where employees apply to receive $725 (1,000 Singapore dollars) grants they can use towards training on any work-related topic.
 There’s a catch.
 Recipients must agree to teach what they learned to a least ten others.
 But learning isn’t only limited between humans.
 An increasing number of organizations need people to ensure that AI systems are functioning properly, safely, and responsibly.
 For example, safety engineers should focus on anticipating, training, and trying to prevent harm by artificial intelligence.

 Personalize, Digitize, Atomize